Getting Started Guide

 Introduction#

-This document presents a guide for getting started with Fuze™ Test.
-Fuze™ Test is an 4TLAS enterprise-level framework for the control, execution, and management of automated testing for bembedded systems.
-CSL ATF functions are as follows:
+This document presents a guide for getting started with Fuze™ Test, the 4TLAS enterprise-level framework for controlling, executing, and managing automated embedded systems test.
+Fuze™ Test functions are as follows:

-• Initializing Device(s) Under Test (DUTs), including control systems and mechanisms
+• Initializing Device(s) Under Test (DUTs), including peripheral control systems and mechanisms

 • Deploying software and test content to the DUT’s connected host machine

-• Preparing test content to be executed on the target host machine(s)
+• Preparing test content for execution on the target DUT (via its connect host machine)

-• Coordinating test case execution across the DUT farm
+• Coordinating parallel test case execution across an N > 1 DUT farm

-• Organizing and presenting results of a test cycle
+• Collecting, organizing, and presenting a test cycle’s results

 The primary, intended usage of Fuze™ Test is fully automated testing associated with CI, time-based, or release event triggers.
-However, Fuze™ Test can also be used for partially automated workflows performed with human orchestration.
-This allows both informal and formal testing to take place using a consistent method, eliminating multiple points of development and maintenance across your software/firmware automated test activities.
-Examples of automated test activities using Fuze™ Test can, therefore, include prototyping new test cases and Fuze™ Test features, software/firmware unit testing, and formal QA testing.
+This is the greatest “value add” scenario.
+However, Fuze™ Test also enables partially automated workflows performed with human orchestration.
+This allows both informal and formal testing to take place using a consistent method, eliminating multiple development and maintenance points across your software/firmware automated test activities.
+Examples of automated test activities using Fuze™ Test can, therefore, include:

 Note

-This guide assumes you are executing on a Windows-based machine due to existing tools being implemented for Windows.
+This guide assumes you are executing on a Linux-based machine.
 However, the Fuze™ Test is designed to be executed on either Windows or Linux-based platforms, so certain aspects may need to be adjusted for your platform as needed (e.g., path separators).

 First Time Readers#